dfelinto/blender-manual/game_engine/android.rst

 ..
 TODO/Review: {{review
-   |text=This sub-section needs some review & formatting…
+   |text=This sub-section needs some review & formatting...
    }} .